dortania/OpenCore-Install-Guide/config.plist/comet-lake.md

 ### Enable

 * VT-x
-* Above 4G decoding
+* Above 4G Decoding
   * 2020+ BIOS Notes: When enabling Above4G, Resizable BAR Support may become an available on some Z490 and newer motherboards.
 Please ensure that Booter -> Quirks -> ResizeAppleGpuBars is set to `0` if this is enabled.
 * Hyper-Threading
 * Execute Disable Bit
 * EHCI/XHCI Hand-off
-* OS type: Other OS
+* OS type: Windows 8.1/10 UEFI Mode (some motherboards may require "Other OS" instead)
 * DVMT Pre-Allocated(iGPU Memory): 64MB or above
 * SATA Mode: AHCI